-WASHINGTON—In response to the Senate Agriculture Committee’s approval today of the 2012 Farm Bill, the American Sugar Alliance released the following statement:
+The Senate Agriculture Committee today approved its version of the Farm Bill, which included the continuation of America’s successful no-cost sugar policy.
+The American Sugar Alliance released the following statement in response:

 “On behalf of 142,000 sugar farmers and workers, we thank the committee and its leaders for their continued support of America’s no-cost sugar policy.
 Sugar producers have struggled with depressed prices for the last four years and a strong sugar policy will be essential to their ability to recover and obtain the financing needed to stay in business.